dvdmtw98/blog/Post Vault/articles/2022-06-18-linux-101-file-permissions.md

 Going back to the output from before now let's focus on the first column.
 Notice that there are always 10 bits that are present in this column for each file and directory.
 The first bit is used to represent the type of file.
 A **d** in this position represents a directory while a hyphen (**-**) would mean a normal file.

+> [!INFO]
-> **Note**: There are some other values that can be found in this position as well like b, c, s, p, l these are used to represent file types which are beyond the scope of this discussion.
+> There are some other values that can be found in this position as well like b, c, s, p, l these are used to represent file types which are beyond the scope of this discussion.
 They files types will only be encountered if one goes digs through the system for them.

 The remaining 9 bits are broken down into 3 groups of 3 bits.
 The first group of 3 bits represents the permission of the owner.
 The next group represents the permission of the group that owns the file and the last 3 bits represent the permission that applies to everyone else on the system.